seregazhuk/seregazhuk.github.io_old/_posts/2016-10-11-symonfy-and-angular.md

 tags: [Symfony, Angular, Gulp]
 ---

 So, we want to create an application and use Symfony as backend and Angular 1.x as frontend.
-Here comes some questions:
+Here come some questions:

 - Where to put angular files (folder/structure)?
 - Ho to automate frontend workflow?

-In this article we use a standart Symfony project folder structure:
+In this article we use a standard Symfony project folder structure:
 <p class="text-center image">
     <img src="/assets/images/posts/symfony-angular/project-structure.jpg" alt="cgn-edit" class="">
 </p>